 In New Mexico drunk driving cases, plaintiffs need only prove that an establishment served the patron while it was “reasonably apparent” that the patron was intoxicated.

 Have You Been a Victim of a New Mexico Drunk Driving Accident?

 If you or a loved one has recently been a victim of a New Mexico drunk driving accident, you may be entitled to monetary compensation for all that you have been through.
-The dedicated New Mexico personal injury and wrongful death attorneys at the Fine Law Firm have extensive experience representing victims and their families in a wide range of personal injury lawsuits, including DUI accidents.
+The dedicated Albuquerque wrongful death attorneys at the Fine Law Firm have extensive experience representing victims and their families in a wide range of personal injury lawsuits, including DUI accidents.
 Call 505-889-FINE to schedule your free consultation with an attorney to discuss your case today.

 More Blog Posts: